yqoliviagao/DN-Prediction-Model/README.md

 The dataset used for training and evaluating the model is expected to be in an Excel file named `dataset.xlsx`.
 This file should contain the target variable in one column and the corresponding features in the other columns.
 Additionally, a CSV file named `selected_feats.csv` should list the selected features for modeling.

-## Code Structure

-The code is structured into several sections for clarity and modularity:

-1. **Multiple Regression Model Predictions**
-   - Imports necessary libraries and modules.
-   - Loads the dataset, handling missing values as needed.
-   - Defines a function to generate non-consecutive combinations for feature selection.

-2. **Data Selection**
-   - Splits the dataset into features (X) and the target variable (y).
-   - Implements functions for K-Fold cross-validation and model evaluation metrics.

-3. **Multi-regression Evaluation**
-   - Establishes a dictionary of base models with their respective hyperparameter grids.
-   - Conducts cross-validation, grid search for hyperparameter tuning, and evaluates model performance.

-4. **Stacking Model**
-   - Configures the base models and the meta-model within the stacking framework.
-   - Performs cross-validation and assesses the stacked model's performance.

-5. **Metrics**
-   - Computes and records the model's performance metrics, such as R2, MAE, and RMSE.

-6. **SHAP Values**
-   - Calculates and visualizes the SHAP values for the base models to understand feature importance.

-7. **Stacking Prediction**
-   - Prepares the data for predictions, standardizing features as necessary.
-   - Defines and trains the stacking model on the prepared data.
-   - Generates predictions and saves the model and prediction results to files.

 ## Running the Code